Ideas for Spring Fun in the Sun

-Add a little (much needed) spring into your step with fresh air and sunshine!
-It’s time to get outside, ditch any winter blues and gain a sense of renewal this spring season.
-Create some safe fun in the sun for you, your family and some friends to enjoy – here are some ideas to get you started!
+Add a little spring to your step with fresh air and sunshine!
+It’s time to get outside, ditch any winter blues, and gain a sense of renewal this spring season.
+Create some fun in the sun for you, your family and some friends to enjoy – here are some ideas to get you started!

 16 Ideas for Springtime Fun

-Grab your friends or neighbors and plan a socially-distanced picnic at a nearby park or greenbelt – use picnic tables or blankets to provide plenty of space between households.
+Grab your friends or neighbors and plan a picnic at a nearby park or greenbelt.

 Plant a container garden with your favorite herbs and veggies – get the whole family involved!
-(Studies have shown that kids who grow their own gardens eat more vegetables.)
+(Fun Fact: Studies have shown that kids who grow their own gardens eat more vegetables.)

 Fly kites and/or airplane gliders at a nearby park, field or beach.